KannushiLink/OpenFL_Memory_Leak_Test/readme.md

 Simple program to see if simple sprite add/remove can crash the whole thing.

+Currently it only tests on Windows 7/10 at the moment.

 # Used Libs
 Probably not need so much, I use OpenFL+Lime+SVG
 ```